Uranium mining in the Elliot Lake area: Pronto Mine

 Pronto Mine was the original mine in the Elliot Lake/Blind River area.
 Pronto Mine is located in Long Township, 11 miles east of Blind River, close to Ontario Highway 17 and the Canadian Pacific Railway.

-It has a main shaft sunk that was deepened in 1958 and a ore processing plant with 1,250 tons per day capacity upgraded in 1958 to 1,500 tons per day.
+It has a main shaft sunk that was deepened in 1958 and an ore processing plant with 1,250 tons per day capacity upgraded in 1958 to 1,500 tons per day.
 Tailings were deposited in the nearby valley and swamp north of the mill.

 When the demand for uranium subsided, the mine switched to copper production, closing in 1970.
 4.4 Mt of tailings remain on site covering 44.7 hectares, the tailing have vegetated cover.

 Quirke Mine

 Quire Mine was owned by Algom Uranium Mines Limited and is located 9 miles north of Elliot Lake, and about 2.5 miles west of the northwest edge of Quirke Lake.
 The property was first staked in 1953, trenching and sampling was also done the same year.
-A 864 feet deep shaft was started in 1954 and finished in 1955 and a processing mill with 3,000 tons per day capacity was built on site.
+An 864 feet deep shaft was started in 1954 and finished in 1955 and a processing mill with 3,000 tons per day capacity was built on site.
 Production started in 1956.

 The company's 1957 annual report indicates 17,942,000 tons of ore reserves, of which 1,409,000 tons had an average grade of 2.31 pounds of uranium oxide per ton.

 Tailings were deposited in Manred Lake, west of the mill.

 The mine closed in 1961, but reopened in 1968 and operated until 1990.
 It was decommissioned from 1992 until 1996.
 The spillways of the dams that hold back the tailings were modified since closure.
 46 Mt of tailings remain on site, in tiered underwater cells, covering an area of 183.5 hectares.

 Spanish American Mine

 The Spanish American Mine is located 9 miles northeast of Elliot Lake, on the north limb of the Quirke Lake trough.
 It is bounded on the east by Stanrock Mine and on the north by Denison Mine.
 The location was first staked by P Westerfield who sold the stake to Spanish American Mines Limited, who subsequently sold them to Northspan Uranium Mines Ltd, a Rio Tino subsidiary.

-The site had two shafts that are 3,200 and 3,400 feet deep and a ore processing plant with 2,000 tons per day capacity.
+The site had two shafts that are 3,200 and 3,400 feet deep and an ore processing plant with 2,000 tons per day capacity.
 Production started in May 1958.
 A 1957 report estimated 6,251,726 tons of ore with an average grade of 0.097% uranium oxide.
 Tailings were deposited in Northspan Lake.

 The mine closed in 1959 due to water ingress after only 79,000 tons of ore were extracted.
 It was decommissioned from 1992 to 1996.
 0.5Mt of tailings remain on site, underwater covering 13.2 hectares.